-Registration: Teams must check in at the Mandatory Registration 1 hour before their first game.
+Teams must check in at the Mandatory Registration 90 minutes before their first game.
 Failure to check in will result in automatic disqualification (without a refund of the fee) from the tournament.
 Games not played will be classified as “Forfeits”.

-Current laminated USYSA player cards for 2016-17 or 2017-18 will be required of all players as proof of age and must be available for inspection at initial check-in and at the start of each game.
-No Mixing of seasons, on player cards.
+Current laminated USYSA player cards for 2019-20 or 2020-21 will be required of all players as proof of age and must be available for inspection at initial check-in and at the start of each game.

 USYSA Teams from outside CalSouth must also provide approved Travel Papers, which must include a roster listing all players authorized to travel by the team’s State Association.